Institute Activities and Advances

 - Infections.
 Researchers investigating the expression and regulation of a group of innate immune receptors, called Toll-like receptors (TLRs), discovered that TLRs may play a role in infection-associated pregnancy complications by regulating the infection-induced inflammatory responses at the maternal-fetal interface.

-The Consortium on Safe Labor, within the DESPR Epidemiology Branch, is evaluating the appropriateness of relying on the Friedman curve, which has traditionally been used to plot hours of labor against cervical dilation in centimeters, to guide decision making.
-This study is evaluating labor progression to determine the appropriate time to perform a C-section in women with protracted labor and/or arrest.
+- The Consortium on Safe Labor, within the DIPHR Epidemiology Branch, is evaluating the appropriateness of relying on the Friedman curve, which has traditionally been used to plot hours of labor against cervical dilation in centimeters, to guide decision making.
+This study is evaluating labor progression to determine the appropriate time to perform a cesarean section in women with protracted labor and/or arrest.
 Researchers are tracking trends in preterm deliveries, practices such as induced labor, and how environmental and other factors may influence fertility, pregnancy, and pregnancy outcomes over time.
+Results from this study suggest that labor today may last longer than it did for women 50 years ago.

 In addition, the Maternal and Pediatric Infectious Disease Branch supports research examining mother-to-child transmission of HIV and how this can be prevented during pregnancy and labor.
 Current research includes: